 My brother was five years elder to me, but only three grades ahead.
-Not that his tryst with schooling began late, it surely must been his keen devotion to learning that dissuaded him from any hasty progress.
+Not that his tryst with schooling began late, it was his devotion to learning that dissuaded him from making hasty progress.
 How could the great monument of knowledge stand tall without a strong foundation?
 Hence the motto of spending more than a year in each division.

 My upbringing was solely his responsibility and for me, his was obviously the final word.
 How could I ever think of defying him?
 He was so studious … always engrossed in books.
 I often found fancy cats, dogs and birds drawn on few pages of his note books…. could well have been his idea of taking a break perhaps.

 Many a times he wrote a single name several times over, or scribbled few sentences that didn’t make any sense to me.
 For instance, once I found the following etched in his notebook:

 Special, Ameena, brothers, because, Radheshyam, Mr. Radheshyam, one hour…